8 week Mindfulness for Health course

 Regular attendance is important, so if you know you might miss more than two classes, or the full day, please contact the teacher about it before booking.
 If you are not fluent in English you may not benefit fully from the course, so please speak to the teacher before booking if you are unsure about this.
 Please note the course is not appropriate for people in the middle of a severe depressive episode.

 Please make sure you have read all the details on this page, and are happy with the ‘important’ section above and understand your commitment before booking.
-Book by card or Paypal using the buttons below, or get cash or a cheque to the Buddhist Centre, cheques made out to ‘West London Buddhist Centre’.
+Book by card or PayPal using the buttons below, or get cash or a cheque to the Buddhist Centre, cheques made out to ‘West London Buddhist Centre’.
 Please note that full payment is required to make your booking.
 Payments can be refunded up to 5 working days before the course starts (minus £20 cancellation fee).
 There are no refunds after the course begins, but in the event of the course being cancelled you will receive a full refund.